Smoked Pork Spare Ribs Just Got Better

 After removing the pork spare ribs from the packaging, give them a good rinse under cold water.
 Then place them on the cutting board for some trim work.

-is a great option but you don’t have to do this.
 This simply means you are cutting off the long brisket bone that runs along one side and you are squaring up the ends.
 This makes them look more like baby back ribs and is considered to be a more appealing way to prepare them.

 To trim them St. Louis style, start by cutting off the big thick piece in the corner of the rack as shown.
 Use a very sharp knife and bare down to cut through the white cartilage.